v-iashin/CORSMAL/capacity/README.md

 git clone
 ```

-Create the conda environment from file ([more info on how to install miniconda](https://docs.conda.io/en/latest/miniconda.html))
+If you use Windows, create the conda environment from file ([more info on how to install miniconda](https://docs.conda.io/en/latest/miniconda.html))

 ```
-conda env create --file LoDE.yml source activate LoDE
+conda env create --file LoDE_windows.yml source activate LoDE
 ```